-Here is the video recording of the January 2017 Monthly Conference Call for Members Only
+Here is the video recording of the March 2017 Monthly Conference Call for Members Only

 In the call we discuss:

 - Commodities and Currencies